Pepper-Wood/DevLog/automating-rpg-maker-mv-html-builds-to-itch.io-with-github-actions.md

 ```

 Now that the first and only manual deployment is complete, you can commit the github workflow ymls.
 Anytime you push to master, a new HTML build will be fired off to replace the game the workflow is pointing to. 🎉

+## Template Repository

+I've started work on creating a template RPG Maker MV project both for myself and for others to use: https://github.com/Pepper-Wood/RPG-Maker-MV-Starter-Template

 ## In Conclusion